Skip to main content

 There is an issue that the test app requires you to go back to the home screen after scanning the QR.
 There, you will see the payment request when it is initiated.
 This is not an issue in production.

-Please note: Before the merchant will receive any callbacks, they need to subscribe to the user.checked-in.v1 Webhook.
+Please note: Before the merchant will receive any callbacks, they need to subscribe to the user.checked-in.v1 webhook.

 A merchant callback QR is a special type of QR code that sends a message (i.e., "callback") when it is scanned in the Vipps or MobilePay app.
 The unique ID for the QR is provided in the callback message, enabling you to identify which QR code has been scanned.
 When you get the message, you know that someone is at your location and trying to pay with Vipps MobilePay.
 You can then use their customer token to initiate a payment which they can approve immediately in their Vipps or MobilePay app.